The Journey

 That way of thinking stayed with me.

 In high school, I was fortunate to be part of teams that won three state championships — two in basketball and one in football.
 I was also honored to be the national male winner of the Wendy’s High School Heisman, which recognized academics, athletics, and leadership.
-That meant a lot to me not because it was a trophy, but because it reflected something bigger: the best teams are not built on talent alone.
-They are built on trust, discipline, shared standards, and people who make each other better.
+That meant a lot to me because it reflected something bigger than any individual achievement: the best teams are built on trust, discipline, shared standards, and people who make each other better.

 College taught me a different side of that lesson.
 I played sprint football at Princeton as an OL/DL, and we did not win a game.
 That experience mattered just as much.
-It taught me that leadership is not reserved for ideal conditions or elite rosters.
+It taught me that leadership shows up in every condition, with every roster.
 You play with the team you have.
 You find the strengths on the field.
 You help people improve.
 You stay in it together.
-And you learn that resilience is not abstract — it is what keeps a team working, believing, and competing when the record gives it no easy reason to.
+And you learn that resilience is concrete — it is what keeps a team working, believing, and competing when the record gives it no easy reason to.

 That is still how I think about leadership now.